-Domain 3: Clinical and Customer Services: Development and delivery of information, products and services to individuals, groups and populations.
+Domain 3.
+Clinical and Client Services: Development and delivery of information, products and services to individuals, groups and populations.

-KRDN 3.1 Use the Nutrition Care Process to make decisions, identify nutrition-related problems and determine and evaluate nutrition interventions.

-KRDN 3.2 Develop an educational session or program/educational strategy for a target population.
-KRDN 3.3 Demonstrate counseling and education methods to facilitate behavior change and enhance wellness for diverse individuals and groups.

-KRDN 3.4 Explain the processes involved in delivering quality food and nutrition services.

-KRDN 3.5 Describe basic concepts of nutritional genomics.
+- KRDN 3.1 Use the Nutrition Care Process and clinical workflow elements to assess nutritional parameters, diagnose nutrition related problems, determine appropriate nutrition interventions and develop plans to monitor the effectiveness of these interventions. - KRDN 3.2 Develop an educational session or program/educational strategy for a target population. - KRDN 3.3 Demonstrate counseling and education methods to facilitate behavior change and enhance wellness for diverse individuals and groups. - KRDN 3.4 Practice routine health screening assessments, including measuring blood pressure and conducting waived point-of-care laboratory testing (such as blood glucose or cholesterol). - KRDN 3.5 Describe concepts of nutritional genomics and how they relate to medical nutrition therapy, health and disease. - KRDN 3.6 Develop nutritionally sound meals, menus and meal plans that promote health and disease management and meet client's/patient's needs.

-CRDN 3.1 Perform the Nutrition Care Process and use standardized nutrition language for individuals, groups and populations of differing ages and health status, in a variety of settings.

-CRDN 3.2 Conduct nutrition focused physical exams.

-CRDN 3.3 Demonstrate effective communications skills for clinical and customer services in a variety of formats and settings.

-CRDN 3.4 Design, implement and evaluate presentations to a target audience.

-CRDN 3.5 Develop nutrition education materials that are culturally and age appropriate and designed for the literacy level of the audience.

-CRDN 3.6 Use effective education and counseling skills to facilitate behavior change.
+- CRDN 3.1 Perform Medical Nutrition Therapy by utilizing the Nutrition Care Process including use of standardized nutrition terminology as a part of the clinical workflow elements for individuals, groups and populations of differing ages and health status, in a variety of settings. - CRDN 3.2 Conduct nutrition focused physical exams. - CRDN 3.3 Perform routine health screening assessments including measuring blood pressure, conducting waived point-of-care laboratory testing (such as blood glucose or cholesterol), recommending and/or initiating nutrition-related pharmacotherapy plans (such as modifications to bowel regimens, carbohydrate to insulin ratio, B12 or iron supplementation). - CRDN 3.4 Provide instruction to clients/patients for self-monitoring blood glucose considering diabetes medication and medical nutrition therapy plan. - CRDN 3.5 Explain the steps involved and observe the placement of nasogastric or nasoenteric feeding tubes; if available, assist in the process of placing nasogastric or nasoenteric feeding tubes. - CRDN 3.6 Conduct a swallow screen and refer to the appropriate health care professional for full swallow evaluation when needed. - CRDN 3.7 Demonstrate effective communication and documentation skills for clinical and client services in a variety of formats and settings, which include telehealth and other information technologies and digital media. - CRDN 3.8 Design, implement and evaluate presentations to a target audience. - CRDN 3.9 Develop nutrition education materials that are culturally and age appropriate and designed for the literacy level of the audience. - CRDN 3.10 Use effective education and counseling skills to facilitate behavior change.

-CRDN 3.7 Develop and deliver products, programs or services that promote consumer health, wellness and lifestyle management.

-CRDN 3.8 Deliver respectful, science-based answers to client questions concerning emerging trends.

-CRDN 3.9 Coordinate procurement, production, distribution and service of goods and services, demonstrating and promoting responsible use of resources.

-CRDN 3.10 Develop and evaluate recipes, formulas and menus for acceptability and affordability that accommodate the cultural diversity and health needs of various populations, groups and individuals.
+- CRDN 3.11 Develop and deliver products, programs or services that promote consumer health, wellness and lifestyle management. - CRDN 3.12 Deliver respectful, science-based answers to client/patient questions concerning emerging trends. - CRDN 3.13 Coordinate procurement, production, distribution and service of goods and services, demonstrating and promoting responsible use of resources. - CRDN 3.14 Develop and evaluate recipes, formulas and menus for acceptability and affordability that accommodate the cultural diversity and health needs of various populations, groups and individuals.

-Domain 4: Practice Management and Use of Resources: Strategic application of principles of management and systems in the provision of services to individuals and organizations.
+Domain 4.
+Practice Management and Use of Resources: Strategic application of principles of management and systems in the provision of services to individuals and organizations.